Neverness to Everness: How to Manage Stamina and Early Pulls

 • Building too many characters at once.
 Early rosters feel broad long before your material income supports that breadth.

-• Pulling on every banner because the early free rewards feel generous.
+• Pulling on every banner because the free rewards feel generous.
 Generous starts are exactly how games tempt you into bad pull discipline.

 F